How to Prequalify for a Home Loan as a First-Time Buyer | 2025

 With an idea of the mortgage amount you might be eligible for, you can better focus your home search on properties within your budget.
 This can save time and help you set realistic expectations early in the home-buying process.

-What’s the difference between prequalification and preapproval for a home loan?
+Difference between prequalification and preapproval

 Verify your home buying eligibility.
 Start here